 My research has been greatly enabled through external resource.
 In the course of my career, I have secured over £3m as “principal investigator” of various projects (British Academy, Carnegie Trust, ESRC, ERC, Leverhulme Trust), and over £250,000 as “principal investigator” of collaborative and partnership AHRC and ESRC PhD awards.
 I have also supported successful Leverhulme Trust, Wellcome Trust, and Rutherford Commonwealth early career fellowships held by stellar independent postdoctoral researchers from Ireland, North America, and Australia.
 I have been fortunate to undertake archival research and visit former penal colony sites all over the world, including in the Caribbean and South America, Bermuda, South Africa, Indian Ocean, India, Malaysia, Japan, Australia, and the Pacific.

 I worked with the Australian government on its successful bid for UNESCO World Heritage Status for its linked convict sites.
 This underpinned an impact case study for REF2014.
-Since then, and supported by Leicester’s ESRC Impact Accelerator Award, I have been working on two new partnerships.
+Since then, and supported by Leicester’s ESRC Impact Accelerator Award and Knowledge Exchange, Impact and Proof of Concept fund, I have worked on three new partnerships.
 The first is with colleagues at UWI (Cave Hill), in which we are developing resources on colonial/ post-colonial sentencing patterns to raise awareness of historical continuities among criminal justice practitioners working in the Caribbean.
 The second is a partnership with the Association Témoignage d’un Passé and Site Historique du Bagne de l’île Nou, where we are co-curating a 2024 exhibition on penal transportation from Vietnam to the French penal colony of New Caledonia.
+The third is co-creating historical resources with the community that takes care of the Makam Dato Koyah (shrine) in Penang, Malaysia.
 Previously, I have worked with colleagues from Leicester Museum and Art Gallery, on its 2017 ‘Splendours of the Subcontinent’ exhibition and events; and I have appeared on BBC Radio 4’s In Our Time and Making History, Radio New Zealand, and BBC1’s Heir Hunters and A House Through Time.

 Anderson C. (2022) Convicts: a global history (Cambridge University Press).